Japan

 Penalties

 If the tax return is filed late, a late filing penalty is imposed at 15% to 20% of the tax balance due.
-In the case that a corporation voluntarily files the tax return after the due date, this penalty may be reduced to 5%.
-The rate is increased to 10% to 15% once the tax audit notice is received.
+Where a corporation voluntarily files the tax return after the due date, this penalty may be reduced to 5%.
+The rate is increased to 10% to 15% once a tax audit notice is received.
+For national tax returns for which the filing due date is on or after 1 January 2024, the late filing penalty will be increased to 30% (25% for voluntary filing after the due date) for tax liabilities exceeding JPY 3 million.

 An under-payment penalty is imposed at 10% to 15% of additional tax due.
-In the case that a corporation amends a tax return and tax liabilities voluntarily after the due date, this penalty may not be levied.
-The penalty is imposed at 5% to 10% once the tax audit notice is received.
+Where a corporation amends its tax return and pays any additional tax liabilities voluntarily after the due date, this penalty may not be levied.
+The penalty is imposed at 5% to 10% once notification of the commencement of a tax audit is received.

 Tax audit process

-Generally speaking, corporate tax audit is performed in cycles of three to five years’ duration.
-However, this period may be shortened in the case that some significant tax matters were pointed out in the prior audit and so on.
-If taxpayers request a downward correction, a tax audit will be performed to make sure of it.
+Generally speaking, corporate tax audits are performed in cycles of three to five years’ duration.
+However, this period may be shortened in certain cases, such as: significant tax matters are pointed out in a prior audit, the tax authorities decide to conduct industry-wide audits, the taxpayer is reported in the media for a significant transaction, etc. If a taxpayer requests a downward correction of a tax return in order to obtain a refund, a high level tax audit will also be performed before the refund is granted.

-Once an audit is complete, the basic principle is that a second audit is not allowed.
-However, if newly acquired information is obtained by the tax authorities that lead them to conclude that the reported taxable income should have been different, then the tax authorities can conduct another audit of the taxpayer.
+Once an audit is complete, further audits of the same fiscal periods are generally not permitted.
+However, if newly acquired information is obtained by the tax authorities that leads them to conclude that the reported taxable income should have been different, another audit can be commenced.
 This limitation on the ability of the tax authorities to conduct a second audit only applies if the first audit was conducted on-site.
-If a ‘desk audit’ is only conducted, where the tax authorities do not conduct the audit on-site, no limitation applies.
+If a ‘desktop review’ only is conducted, with no on-site visits, no limitation applies.

 Statute of limitations

-If a correction is made or requested regarding a tax loss carried forward, the statute of limitations is ten years (nine years if the tax loss was rendered in the years beginning before 1 April 2018).
+• The statute of limitation is ten years for tax losses carried forward (nine years if the tax loss was incurred in the years beginning before 1 April 2018).

-Regardless of the standard statute of limitation generally applicable to corporate income taxes, the statute of limitation for tax assessments relating to overseas transactions was reviewed by the 2020 Tax Reform Act to be extended for three years from the date that the Japanese tax authorities issue an information exchange request to the tax authority of a tax treaty partner country.
-This amendment will apply to national tax returns, the filing due date of which falls on or after 1 April 2020.
+• The statute of limitation for tax assessments of national tax returns relating to overseas transactions is three years from the date that the Japanese tax authorities issue an information exchange request to the tax authority of the tax treaty partner country (for fiscal years with a filing deadline on or after 1 April 2020).

 Topics of focus for tax authorities

-Tax authorities are often focusing on cross-border, inter-company transactions (i.e. transfer pricing or donation issues), PE, and significant group restructuring, among other issues.
-Any developments in discussion on the G20/OECD BEPS project will also be of great interest for Japanese authorities.
+Tax authorities are often focused on cross-border, inter-company transactions (i.e. transfer pricing), PEs, and significant group restructurings, among other issues.